sumotoy/RA8875/README.md

 Register **0xB3** (should be SSAR3), part of the 32 bit addressing of the DMA start address...
 Was purposely erased on all last datasheet, still present in many application notes, what the hell I have to do to address 32bit data?<br>
 _The chip it's prone to freeze if you send out-of-range data_, this forced me to surrond code by data-limits-check.<br>
 Looks like there's a Hardware bug in MISO as described here http://forum.pjrc.com/threads/24668-Teensy-3-*-Text-rendering-issue-with-RA8875-TFT-display<br> and unfortunatly it's not the only one, I first discovered some problem in SCLK as well.
 This happen when I try to use the SD library that get stuck together with RA8875 no matter MISO connected or not.
 I'm trying to find a solution for that.<br>
+NEWS!
+Solved this issue!<br>
+For MISO pin you need a 74HC125 port with EN connected to the CS pin (that should be pullup with a 10K resistor with 3V3), for SCLK you will need another 74HC125 with EN tied to ground (or in my case I connected to CS as well!).
+Anyway schematics will be posted soon.<br>

 #### Wiring with your MCU
 It's an Early beta, only SPI for now so it uses _native SPI_.<br>